 Developer pushes PR.
 CI runs 200 tests.
 6 fail.
 Are they real?
 Developer investigates for 45 minutes.
 5 are known flakes, 1 is a real issue in an unrelated module.
 Developer fixes, re-runs, waits again.
 Total time wasted: 2 hours.
 Confidence in the merge: uncertain.

 Same PR.
 Zerocheck analyzes the diff, runs targeted tests, and reports: 'Confidence: 94%.
 4 tests ran (all relevant to checkout changes).
-1 tier-3 warning on settings page (nightly).
+1 informational warning on settings page (nightly).
 0 flakes.'
 Developer merges in 5 minutes with evidence attached.

 PR diff analyzed to identify affected user flows